open-telemetry/opentelemetry-specification/specification/api-propagators.md

 - the carrier holds propagation fields.
 For example, an outgoing message or http request.
 - the instance of `Getter` invoked for each propagation key to get.

 Returns a new `Context` containing the extracted value.
-The extracted value will not be present in the old `Context`.
+The `Context` passed as argument SHOULD NOT be modified.

 #### Getter argument